kr40/node-template/README.md

-# node-template
+# NodeJs Tempate
- NodeJs template to start a new project.
+ A simple repo to start NodeJs projcets and practice nodejs.